-New Jersey School Board Elections are normally held in April, however Senate Bill 3184, which was signed into law by Gov. Chris Christie in January, allows schools boards to combine their elections with the general election in November.
+New Jersey School Board Elections are normally held in April, however Senate Bill 3184, which was signed into law by Gov. Chris Christie in January,

-According to NJ Spotlight, as of early last week over 230 school districts in the state had opted to switch their election from April to November.
+, as of early last week over 230 school districts in the state had opted to switch their election from April to November.

 The change could have been made by a board approved resolution, a resolution passed by the municipal governments in the school district or by a voter referendum.
 According to the resolution, the change has to remain in effect for at least four years.

 The move is expected to save the district money by eliminating the cost of an April election and to increase voter participation in school board elections.

 "It's very disappointing that we can't increase [voter turnout.]
 And when I look here, especially back in 2011, we're facing the worst economic conditions in recent years and that's where the number (of voters) was the lowest," said Elizabeth Hayward, the vice president of the board.

 Residents will also no longer be able to vote to on the board's budget unless there is a 2% or higher increase in the tax levy because of the timing of the general election.

 The board held a public hearing on the resolution, however fewer than five residents attended the meeting Monday night and no one stood to voice an opinion.
 The board debated the resolution, and multiple members noted their disappointment in the small turn out.

 "There are pros and cons on both sides and I decided to leave it up to citizen participation to see what the pulse of the people was.
 And the pulse of the people apparently has flat lined.
 No one is here to talk about it and no one seems to care much," said Gerard Donaghue, a board member.